woof-software/anon-integration-guide/projects/compound-v3/README.md

     - "Get lend position for USDT on Ethereum in @compound-v3"
     - "Show all lend position on Arbitrum in @compound-v3"

+4. Borrow Operations

+    - "Borrow 1000 USDT on Ethereum in @compound-v3"
+    - "Take 500 USDC on Arbitrum in @compound-v3"
+    - "Borrow 1000 USDC on Base in @compound-v3"

+5. Claim Rewards

+    - "Claim rewards from @compound-v3 on Ethereum"
+    - "Claim rewards from @compound-v3 on Arbitrum"
+    - "Claim rewards from @compound-v3 on Base"

+6. Withdraw Collateral

+    - "Withdraw 1000 USDT on Ethereum in @compound-v3"
+    - "Withdraw 500 USDC on Arbitrum in @compound-v3"
+    - "Withdraw 1000 USDC on Base in @compound-v3"

+7. Get Claimed and Owed Rewards

+    - "Get claimed rewards amount from @compound-v3 on Ethereum"
+    - "Get owed rewards amount from @compound-v3 on Arbitrum"

 ## Pain Points Solved

 1. **Handle all lending flows**